m1n/minHUD/readme.md

 - Adjust the "xpos" and "ypos" values of your crosshair.
 For more precise movements, try adjusting the "wide" and "tall" values.

 #####Changing the size
-- Change the number "font" value.**
+- Change the number of the "font" value.
 > Valid sizes are 18, 20, 22, 24, 26, 28, 30, 32, 36, 40, and 44

  >EXAMPLES: